Fundamentals of Compositional Rewriting Theory: Introduction

 \section{Introduction}

-The main contribution of the present paper is a novel framework of \kl{compositional rewriting double categories (crDCs)}, which is at its core based upon mathematical notions of fibrational structures relevant to categorical rewriting theories.
-Our motivation for this development has been the technically highly involved nature of the definitions of rule compositions and the resulting \kl{concurrency theorems} for \kl(crsType){generic} \kl{Double-Pushout (DPO) semantics} and \kl{Sesqui-Pushout (SqPO) semantics} as presented in our original conference paper~\cite{BehrHK21} (with additional details and proofs presented in~\cite{BehrHK21-ext}).
-While working on the present paper, we discovered that, quite astonishingly in hindsight, one may in fact modularize the statement of the rewriting semantics, its list of prerequisites, and also the statement and proof of the concurrency theorem in a \emph{uniform} fashion by establishing the notion of \kl{crDCs}: once for a given semantics the notion of \kl(crs){direct derivations} is specified (and thus, in a certain sense, the very definition of the semantics itself is provided), rather than trying to follow the steps prescribed by the categorical rewriting literature in the tradition of the work of Ehrig et al.~\cite{ehrig:2006fund}, our novel concept of \kl{crDCs} permits to decide whether or not the given semantics is \emph{compositional} (i.e., admits both a \kl{concurrency theorem} and a \kl{associativity theorem}) purely based upon the properties of the \kl(crs){direct derivations} themselves.
-Even though establishing that a given semantics indeed yields a \kl{crDC} structure is still a technically involved task (as will become evident when presenting instantiations of our novel framework for some concrete examples of rewriting semantics in Section~\ref{sec:rs}), we are convinced that it is a considerable advantage of our approach that the most complex theorems in compositional rewriting theory are \emph{automatically guaranteed} to hold once a \kl{crDC} structure is verified for a given semantics.
+The main contribution of the present paper is a novel framework of \kl{compositional rewriting double categories (crDCs)} which, at its core, is based upon mathematical notions of fibrational structures relevant to categorical rewriting theories.
+Our motivation for this development has been the technically highly involved nature of the definitions of rule compositions and the resulting \kl{concurrency theorems} for \kl(crsType){generic} \kl{Double-Pushout (DPO) semantics} and \kl{Sesqui-Pushout (SqPO) semantics} as presented in ~\cite{BehrHK21} (with additional details and proofs presented in~\cite{BehrHK21-ext}).

+In this extended version, we show that one can modularize the statement of the rewriting semantics, its list of prerequisites and also the statement and proof of the concurrency theorem in a \emph{uniform} fashion by establishing the notion of \kl{crDCs}: once, for a given semantics, the notion of \kl(crs){direct derivations} is specified (and thus, in a certain sense, the very definition of the semantics itself is provided), rather than trying to follow the steps prescribed by the categorical rewriting literature in the tradition of the work of Ehrig et al.~\cite{ehrig:2006fund}, our novel concept of \kl{crDCs} permits to decide whether or not the given semantics is \emph{compositional} (i.e., admits both a \kl{concurrency theorem} and an \kl{associativity theorem}) purely based upon the properties of the \kl(crs){direct derivations} themselves.